 Prior to flood testing a large area, ensure that the load bearing capacity of the structure to be flood tested is capable of supporting the water used to conduct the flood test.
 This step should be conducted by a licensed structural engineer who can ensure that building code and design restrictions are met.
 Lateral loads will be placed on curbs, walls and /or temporary containment assemblies, and the effect of the water load must be accounted for on these elements.
-Keep in mind that 1 litre of water weighs 1.0 kg/per litre, or, approximately 1000 kg /m3 at 22°C. The loads imposed upon the structure while flood testing may affect the deflection of the structural system.
-Please note that minimum deflection requirements for the tiling, as stated by AS3958.1 & 2 and other tiling codes, must be met during the entire flood testing procedure.
+Keep in mind that 1 gallon of water weighs 8.34 lbs (1.0 kg per L), or, approximately 1,685 lbs/yd3 at 72°F (1,000kg /m3 at 22°C).
+The loads imposed upon the structure while flood testing may affect the deflection of the structural system.
+Please note that minimum deflection requirements, as stated by the Tile Council of North America, must be met during the entire flood testing procedure.

 To properly perform any type of flood testing it is critical that water is completely contained within the vessel being tested and that no water is allowed to escape through drains or other openings in the system.
 To this point, the following are acceptable devices for preventing water flow through the drain;

-- Pneumatically inflatable devices consisting of a rubber ball, draw chain and ring, and a preset, built-in pressure relief valve
+- pneumatically inflatable devices consisting of a rubber ball, draw chain and ring, and a preset, built-in pressure relief valve

-- · Compression plug which has a screw
+- compression plug which has a screw

-- Other acceptable plumbing device If required, temporary containment assemblies should be constructed using;
+- other acceptable plumbing device

+If required, temporary containment assemblies should be constructed using;

-- Nominal 50 mm x 100 mm wood members,
+- nominal 2" x 4" (50mm x 100mm) wood members,

-- 150 um (minimum) polyethylene sheeting (sacrificial membrane)
+- 6 mil (minimum) polyethylene sheeting (sacrificial membrane)

-- Sandbags or other suitable ballast
+- sandbags or other suitable ballast

-- Duct tape
+- duct tape

-- Adhesives or sealants (as required)
+- adhesives or sealants (as required)

-Temporary containment may be required on open floors, compliant showers, decks, patios and any other open areas where water may flow into adjacent spaces.
+Temporary containment may be required on open floors, ADA compliant showers, decks, patios and any other open areas where water may flow into adjacent spaces.
 Containment systems assemblies must be made to be non-destructive, non-penetrating of the waterproofing system and easy to remove.
 If a protection board or material is required prior to flood testing, the protection material must be loose laid and completely removed prior to commencing flood test procedure.